094459/newsletter-oss-projects/README.md

 [amazon-eks-running-webassembly](https://aws-oss.beachgeek.co.uk/3th) This repository contains code for building custom Amazon EKS AMIs using HashiCorp Packer.
 The AMIs include necessary binaries and configurations to enable you to run WebAssembly workloads in an EKS cluster and are based on Amazon Linux 2023.
 The runtimes used in the AMIs are Spin and WasmEdge.
 The respective containerd-shims are used for both runtimes.
 Deploying the cluster is done using Hashicorp Terraform.
 After the cluster is created, RuntimeClasses and example workloads are deployed to the cluster.
 If you are exploring Wasm, then this is for you. (#195)

+**aws-chatbot-fargate-python**

+[aws-chatbot-fargate-python](https://aws-oss.beachgeek.co.uk/43f) is a new repo from AWS Hero Ran Isenberg that deploys a Streamlit Chatbot in an AWS Fargate-based ESC cluster web application using AWS CDK (Cloud Development Kit).
+The infrastructure includes an ECS cluster, Fargate service, Application Load Balancer, VPC, and WAF and includes security best practices with CDK-nag verification.
+The chatbot is based on an implementation by Streamlit and the initial prompt is that the chatbot is me, Ran the builder, a serverless hero and attempts to answer as me.
+The Chatbot uses custom domain (you can remove it or change it to your own domain) and assume an OpenAI token exists in the account in the form of a secrets manager secret for making API calls to OpenAI.(#203)

 **aws-agentic-document-assistant**

 [aws-agentic-document-assistant](https://aws-oss.beachgeek.co.uk/3gu) The Agentic Documents Assistant is an LLM assistant that provides users with easy access to information and insights stored across their business documents, through natural conversations and question answering.
 It supports answering factual questions by retrieving information directly from documents using semantic search with the popular RAG design pattern.
 Additionally, it answers analytical questions by translating user questions into SQL queries and running them against a database of entities extracted from the documents with a batch process.
 It is also able to answer complex multi-step questions by combining different tools and data sources using an LLM agent design pattern.(#181)